Lowell0803/DEEP-END-2D-PC/README.md

 Controls: (1) Left Mouse Button - Attack (2) E - Skill (3) A and D - Move Left and Right (4) Space - Jump (5) Esc - Pause

-Note: Dying 10 times will prompt a 'Game Over' Note: Stick to walls then jump to wall jump
+Note #1: Dying 10 times will prompt a 'Game Over'

+Note #2: Stick to walls then jump to wall jump

 Play the game here: https://lowell0803.itch.io/deep-end